cjs226/git_to_chef/README.md

 ## Description

-git_to_chef will compare the Chef cookbooks in Git to those in Chef.
-If there are new and/or updated cookbooks in Git, it'll either log it or upload and freeze them based on the how it's called.
-If you run this as an upload it will upload all data bags and roles no matter the status of cookbooks.
+git_to_chef will compare the Chef cookbooks in Git to those in a Chef Environment.
+If there are new and/or updated cookbooks in Git, it'll either log it or upload/freeze the affected cookbooks, update the stated environment, upload databags, upload roles then send an email notification.
+Note, if you run as an upload it will upload all data bags and roles no matter the status of cookbooks.

 ## Longer Description